spriest487/freemarker-pdf-editor/README.md

 The model passed to FreeMarker for rendering can be edited as JSON.
-At the moment there is no support for simulating resources being loaded from the server, so any resource URLs (images, stylesheets) must be fully qualified external URLs.
+At the moment there is no support for simulating resources being loaded from the server, so any resource URLs (images, stylesheets) must be fully qualified external URLs

+Requirements
+==
+This app is currently only tested in Chrome.
+It currently depends on the browser's own PDF viewing capabilities.
+The HTML preview works by simply copying the entire document into an `<iframe>`'s `srcdoc` attribute which seems only to work in Chrome.

+You will need Maven 3 and NPM installed to build and run the project.

 Getting started
 ==
-You will need Maven 3 and NPM installed.
-Clone the project and run the command `mvn jetty:run` in that directory.
+Clone the project and run the command
+`mvn jetty:run` in that directory.
 The app will be available on `http://localhost:8080/pdf-editor/action/index`.
 If you need to use a different port, run the command with `-Djetty.port=(port number)`.